allison-johnson/sinatra-practice-it/notes.md

 - topics index page only shows if correct teacher is logged in (username in URL matches current user's username)

 - teacher can only view student show page if student belongs to them

+- teacher show page has list of that teacher's students, topics, and questions